f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

     Commit complete.

-Expanding a Tenant within the Same Blade via API
+Expanding a Tenant via API
 ------------------------------------------------

 First get the current tenant status via the API and note the current CPU Allocation.
-The tenant in the example below is currently configured to run on slot1 (node) and has 2 vCPU’s and 7680 of memory per slot:
+The tenant in the example below is currently configured and has 2 vCPU’s and 7680 of memory per slot:

 .. code-block:: bash